Architecture

 Implementation relies on cucumber/godog.

-• the assets folder contains the assets needed to run the e2e tests, like external CRDs
+folder contains the assets needed to run the e2e tests, like external CRDs - the

-• the feature folder contains the BDD Feature files describing the scenarios to test
+folder contains the BDD Feature files describing the scenarios to test - the

-• the hook folder contains the godog hooks that are executed before and after each suite/test/step.
+folder contains the godog hooks that are executed before and after each suite/test/step. - the

 Run End-to-End tests